 In some production systems, transportation is necessary to move birds from one facility to another as they grow.
 Chicks are transported from the hatchery to placement (e.g., grow out or a pullet environment).
 Pullets may be moved to another location as they age for production or management reasons (e.g., breeding).
 These facilities may be owned by the same organization or birds may pass between management companies at transport.
 The transportation company itself may be a third party or managed within the flock's owner operation.
-These variables make it harder to collect welfare data during this crucial time, but with collaboration, it can be easily added to this observation can be subjective and vary depending on your existing protocols.
+These variables make it harder to collect welfare data during this crucial time, but with collaboration, it can be easily added to your existing protocols.

-When transporting birds, workers are charged with handling the poultry in a way that will yield the most positive outcomes.
+When transporting birds between production sites, workers must handle poultry in a way that will yield the most positive welfare and health outcomes for the flock.
 If not ideal, loading, unloading, and transportation can contribute to mortalities (called dead on arrivals or DOAs).
 Transport and handling mortality is a lagging indicator of welfare present as birds are caught, handled, and transported.